no tools match

 try clearing filters or a different query

-For each of the 325+ issues, an LLM extracted named tools (GitHub repos, products, scanners, libraries) along with Clint's description of what they do and the newsletter section they appeared under.
+For each issue, an LLM extracted named tools (GitHub repos, products, scanners, libraries) along with Clint's description of what they do.
 Each unique tool was then enriched with a controlled category, keyword tags, and a one-liner by reading its README or homepage.

 All tool descriptions and context come from Clint Gibler's writing — this site is just an index.
 If you find this useful, subscribe to tl;dr sec.